 Ultrasound examinations are standard during all pregnancies.
 Your doctor may also prescribe precautionary vaccinations and prenatal vitamins and supplements.

-Healthcare services covered by Medicare for Pregnancy
+Healthcare services covered by Medicare for pregnancy

-The most essential services that Medicare covers for pregnancy are maternity care, prenatal care, postnatal care, and delivery.
+The most essential services Medicare covers for pregnancy are maternity care, prenatal care, postnatal care, and delivery.
 These are the standard services that every woman who is pregnant should receive.

 However, there are other services that Medicare covers as well.
 Services include pap smear tests, breast exams, ultrasounds, and genetic counseling.

 It’s important to note that while Medicare does cover these things, some out-of-pocket costs may be associated with them.
 For example, you may have to pay a deductible or copayment for some of these services.

 Medicare Part A or Part B may cover some of your costs depending on where you undergo your delivery and general care.

 The hospital and inpatient care costs related to pregnancy are usually covered by Medicare Part A. Doctor’s services related to the pregnancy generally are covered by Medicare Part B.

 Medicare typically also covers certain screening services for pregnant beneficiaries if a doctor orders, such as Hepatitis B virus infection screening at the first prenatal visit for pregnancy and at the time of delivery.

 If you have new or continued Hepatitis B risk factors, Human Immunodeficiency Virus (HIV) screening to three screenings during pregnancy, and Sexually transmitted infection (STI) screening and counseling once every twelve months or at certain times during a pregnancy.